donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/arnold-cm.jpg" alt="Arnol'd CM" width="200px"/>

 This book is not easy.
-It's about classical mechanics, but it will end up in symplectic geometry.
+It's about classical mechanics, but it will end up doing symplectic geometry!
 Still, it's great, and it's written by one of the greats.
 I think everyone should read it, honestly.

 #### Quantum Mechanics